If you are looking for an exciting career that will include field work underwater, you should consider a scientific career with NOAA!

 All diving at NOAA is performed in support of scientific research.
 Divers, therefore, are usually hired for their scientific or engineering skills, with diving as a collateral duty.
 Diving duties may include completing research, installing and repairing data-collecting devices, maintaining ships or engaging in environmental conservation work.

 Divers work at NOAA as government employees, under contracts, or under reciprocity agreements on NOAA projects.
 In addition, NOAA’s National Marine Sanctuaries welcomes select groups of volunteers to perform dives in support of their research and conservation efforts.

-Employees, contractors and volunteers can only dive at NOAA after successfully completing the NOAA Diver training at the NOAA Diving Center or from a certified NOAA Diver Trainer in the field.
+Employees, contractors and volunteers can only dive at NOAA after successfully completing the NOAA Diver training at the NOAA Diving Center or from a certified NOAA Diver Evaluator in the field.
 Regardless of the amount of experience a diver may have when beginning their assignments, it is imperative that all divers working together at NOAA adhere to the same standards to ensure maximum safety.

 Diving reciprocity agreements are only granted after careful review of the requesting agency’s standards to ensure that they are comparable to NOAA’s.
 Once reciprocity has been established, reciprocity divers can dive with NOAA without additional training.

 Candidates interested in careers that include diving should search for job openings in ocean-related scientific careers at USAJobs.gov.
 Some NOAA Corps Officers also have the opportunity to engage in diving activities.